 ARTX 440 Ways of Seeing

-Additional Required Courses: Two units (one from groups A and B)
+Additional Courses

-ARTX 208 Introduction to Greek Art and Archaeology ARTX 209 Introduction to Roman Art and Archaeology
+One Ancient Course: ARTX 208 Introduction to Greek Art and Archaeology or ARTX 209 Introduction to Roman Art and Archaeology

-Group B

-ARTX 223 The Long 19th-Century Art ARTX 227 Seeing and Perceiving in the Modern Museum ARTX 290 Art and Gender
+One Topics Course: ARTX 223 The Long 19th-Century Art, ARTX 227 Seeing and Perceiving in the Modern Museum, or ARTX 290 Art and Gender

-Elective Courses: Three units

-Three additional art history units are required; additional units may include a one-unit SIP, ARTX 215 A History of Photography, ARTX 226 Ceramics: World Pottery, ARTX/RELG/SEMN 205 Religious Art/Material Culture, or any other Art History course.
+Three Additional Units: Selected from any of the Art History offerrings, including alternates listed above, one-time offerings, and/or an Art History SIP.

 Requirements for the Art History Minor

 Number of Units

 Six units are required.